iunderhere/iunderhere/README.md

     'about': [
         '16 y.o' ,
         'A student',
-        'A fan of python',
+        'A fan of Ambiiyah',
-        'I\'m considering myself as a runner. (even tho rarely do it) xd', 'Like girl and money',
+        'I\'m considering myself as a runner. (even tho rarely do it) xd', 'Love girl and money',
         'Human.',
         'a misleading virtual world'
     ],